Jaws: The Revenge: Critical response

-Jaws: The Revenge was universally panned by critics and audiences alike.
+Jaws: The Revenges critical reception was largely negative.
+Metacritic, which uses a weighted average, assigned the a score of 15 out of 100, based on 15 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 For her performance, Gary was nominated for both a Saturn Award for Best Actress and a Golden Raspberry Award for Worst Actress; she lost to Jessica Tandy for *batteries not included and Madonna for Who's That Girl, respectively.
 It was rated by Entertainment Weekly as one of "The 25 Worst Sequels Ever Made".
-It was voted number 22 by readers of Empire magazine in their list of The 50 Worst Movies Ever.
+It was voted number 22 by readers of Empire magazine in their list of "The 50 Worst Movies Ever".

 Roger Ebert of the Chicago Sun-Times gave the film zero stars, writing in his review that it "is not simply a bad movie, but also a stupid and incompetent one."
 He lists several elements that he finds unbelievable, including that Ellen is "haunted by flashbacks to events where she was not present".
 Ebert joked that Caine could not attend the ceremony to accept his Academy Award for Best Supporting Actor earned for Hannah and Her Sisters because of his shooting commitments on this film, because he may not have wanted to return to the shoot if he had left it.
 On their review show, both Ebert and his colleague Gene Siskel slated the film, also pointing out a number of "logical errors amongst many logical errors" including a scene near the end where Michael Caine's shirt is dry despite the character having just hauled himself out of the water.
 Siskel concluded his review by saying "let's hope this is the end of the Jaws saga".